General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

-Figure \ref{figure1} and Figure \ref{figure2} show the three main regimes of behavior in RADHR, culminating in the long-term evolution of the MAD inner disk illustrated in the disk cross-sections.
-The first stage of evolution involves the rapid evolution of magnetic flux threading the horizon to balance the inner-most accretion flow and dynamical effects of the plunging region inside the innermost stable circular orbit (ISCO), as the system evolves away from equilibrium NT conditions, subject to the dynamically-relevant large-scale poloidal magnetic flux.
-The second behavioral stage involves mass accretion rate and magnetic flux growing until $t\sim$17,000$R_g/c$.
-At that point there is a weak point in the inner disk and a large magnetic disruption occurs which redistributes a lot of poloidal flux into the disk, increasing the size of the MAD region.
-The final stage, covering roughly the second half of the simulation, involves a quasi-steady state MAD accretion flow, order unity oscillations of the horizon threading flux (consistent with prior numerical findings), and a general accretion structure very similar to the MADfHR simulation in \citet{Avara16}, where only the horizon and inner disk reach the MAD state over the time they were able to run their simulation.
+Figure \ref{fig:init_and_evolved_snapshots} and Figure \ref{fig:RADHRsnapshot} show the three main regimes of behavior in RADHR, culminating in the long-term evolution of the MAD inner disk illustrated in the disk cross-sections.
+The first stage of evolution involves the rapid evolution of magnetic flux threading the horizon to balance the inner-most accretion flow and dynamical effects of the plunging region inside the innermost stable circular orbit (ISCO), as the system evolves away from analytic NT73 conditions, subject to the dynamically-relevant large-scale poloidal magnetic flux.
+The second behavioral stage involves mass accretion rate and horizon-integrated magnetic flux growing until $t\sim$17,000$R_g/c$.
+At that point there is a weak point in the inner disk and a large magnetic disruption occurs which redistributes a lot of poloidal flux into the disk, realizing a state of MAD quasi-equilibrium where the disk is MAD out to the transition radius to MRI-dominated inflow, and magnetic flux continues to slowly accumulate at that radius as it is transported inwards.
+The final stage, covering roughly the second half of the simulation, is characterized by this quasi-steady state MAD accretion flow, order unity oscillations of the horizon threading flux (consistent with prior numerical findings), and a general accretion structure very similar to the MADfHR simulation in \citet{Avara16}, where only the horizon and inner disk reach the MAD state over the time they were able to run their simulation.